IDCI-Consulting/TaskBundle/Resources/doc/how_to_create_extract_rule_service.md

 Inside `configureOptions`, you can use the [Symfony OptionResolver component](http://symfony.com/doc/current/components/options_resolver.html) and define the ExtractRule parameters.

+Inside `getTotalCount`, you can set your own business logic to retrieve the total count of data to extract.
+The `getParameters()` method can be used if you need parameters to get the total count.

 Inside `doExtract`, fetch your data any way you want with the parameters.
 In case the returned data is an array, a task for each item will be created.